-Beginning in fiscal year 2023, the Tax Cuts and Jobs Act of 2017 eliminates the option to deduct research and development expenditures currently and requires taxpayers to amortize such costs over a period of five or fifteen years.
+Beginning in fiscal year 2023, the Tax Cuts and Jobs Act of 2017 eliminated the option to deduct research and development expenditures currently and requires taxpayers to amortize such costs over a period of five or fifteen years.
+Such provision may accelerate our cash taxes and increase our effective tax rate, resulting in an adverse effect on our overall results of operations and financial condition.
 While it is possible that Congress may modify, defer, or repeal such provision, we have no assurance that the provision will be modified, deferred or repealed.
-If no new legislation is passed, this provision may have an adverse effect on our effective tax rate resulting in additional cash taxes, as well as on our overall results of operations and financial condition.